 - Low suction power

 Made of galvanized steel, this exhaust fan can be easily installed between ceiling joists.
 It works on 180 CFM and 6.5 sones that ensure you get the best function without much noise.
 Its steel mounting brackets come with keyhole slots to make installation simple and easy.
-The polymeric grills make it fit right in to suit your kitchen décor.
+The polymeric grills of this high CFM exhaust fan make it fit right in to suit your kitchen décor.

 - Certified by Energy Star and HVI